mosfetkiller/irc-kb/README.md

 About this Repo
 ---------------
-Welcome the the #linux (@umformer.net) wiki.
+Welcome the the #mosfetkiller (@irc.rizon.net) wiki.
 Feel free to contribute to the tex-file and rebuild it :)

 merging
 -------